 The Bone node is one of the main node used to build a deformation rig.
 Each Bone node consists of a bone and an articulation.
 Chaining Bone nodes will create a skeleton chain for your character.
-The Rigging tool can be used to create and connect those nodes automatically.
+The Rigging tool can be used to create and connect those nodes automatically-see Adding Basic Deformation Chains on page 431.